-Two basic emphases exist within the division's programs.
+Four basic emphases exist within the division's programs.
 One strand focuses on the administration and policies of educational practices from preschool through secondary education.
-The other strand focuses on the administration and policies of postsecondary education.
+A second strand focuses on the administration and policies of postsecondary education.
+A third strand focuses on social and philosophical foundations, and a fourth strand focuses on interdisciplinary policy studies in education.
 Specific details of these strands are given under the headings of the degree offerings in Educational Administration and Supervision, Educational Leadership and Policy Studies, Higher and Postsecondary Education, and Social and Philosophical Foundations.

 Faculty within the division are involved in both databased and theoretical research.
-Qualitative and quantitative paradigms are employed.
+Qualitative, quantitative, and critical theory paradigms are employed.
 Students have the opportunity to work on research projects in the College of Education and in school districts and educational agencies throughout the country.